drewcargle/ResumeFinal/README.md

 The VPC S3 Endpoint is used to provide a private connection for the ALB to deliver access logs and for the EC2 Instances to download patches and bootstrap scripts.

-There is a CloudTrail log to monitor amd record account activity.
+There is a CloudTrail log to monitor and record account activity.

-Fuur S3 Buckets.
+Four S3 Buckets.
 One for each of the following: VPC Flow Logs, ALB Access Logs, New CloudFormation Templates & AWS Config recordings.
 The VPC Flow Logs, Cloudformation templates and AWS Config recordings buckets are all encrypted with AWS KMS keys.
 The ALB Access Logs bucket is encrypred with SSE:AES-256.

 ## Business Landing Page Link